daleonpz/Notes/Books/The-pragmatic-programer.md

         - Try to use what you have learned in your new project

 - **Tip 09**: Critically analyze what you read and hear
-    - Critical thinking: you must ensure that your knowlegde is accurate and not influenced by external factors.
+    - Critical thinking: you must ensure that your knowledge is accurate and not influenced by external factors.

 - **Tip 10**: It's both what you say and the way you say it
     - Communicate: